All Products

 Background information

-Oracle is a relational database management system (RDBMS) for storing and processing data.
-It provides you with reliable, efficient, and secure data management and analysis services.
+Oracle is a relational database management system (RDBMS) used to store and process data.
+It provides reliable, efficient, and secure data management and analysis services.
 For more information, see Oracle.

 Prerequisites